-When using Secure Messaging it is likely that you will want to enforce the feature for messages sent to specific recipients, for example a domain or a named group of recipients.
-Use this article to learn how to apply Secure Messaging to messages based on the recipient of the message.
+When using Secure Messaging you will likely want to enforce the feature for messages sent to specific recipients, for example a domain or a named group of recipients.
+This article outlines how to apply Secure Messaging to messages based on the recipient of the message.

 What You'll Need

 - A Mimecast admin account with permissions to the Administration | Gateway | Policies menu.

 - At least one Secure Messaging definition.
 If you have not already set up a definition, view the Configuring a Secure Messaging Definition article.